While dogwoods may be in bloom elsewhere, Vermonters still have to contend with snow on the ground.

 Welcome to Carding, Vermont where life always includes a dash of the unexpected.
 And you can find it any time, right here in the Carding Chronicles and in the four novels of Carding, Vermont, The Road Unsalted, Thieves of Fire, The Dazzling Uncertainty of Life, and Lights in Water, Dancing.

 If you haven’t already, don’t forget to subscribe to the Chronicle by clicking the link on this page.
 That way, you’ll never miss a story.

 The flu has been making the rounds in Carding, Vermont.
 Ruth Goodwin nicknamed it the “kinda-sorta flu” because you kinda feel like you have a cold and you feel sorta achey.
-The overall impact on those under the influence of the virus is a weak of extreme lethargy brought on by an inability to take in enough oxygen because of congestion.
+The overall impact on those under the influence of the virus is a week of extreme lethargy brought on by an inability to take in enough oxygen because of congestion.

 Everyone’s been drinking pots of herbal tea laced with echinacea in between naps and watching the last of the winter snow melting away into spring.

 Edie Wolfe was one of the first Carding-ites to succumb so she’s now on the healing side of the equation.
 She’s on day six of her self-imposed regimen of fluids and sleep.
 She’s read three books so far but can’t remember any of them, consumed the last of her candied ginger from Christmas (a present from her sister Rosie), and now she’s pulled a comfy chair up to her front window so she can watch the sun play with the puddles spreading out from the mounded snow at the end of her driveway.

 Of course you know what happens when you sit still.
 You start to notice stuff.

 “Hmph,” Edie said as she leaned forward to run a forefinger over the windowsill.
 “You can tell I haven’t dusted in here for a while.”